 BRACCO ITALIANO

 The Bracco has long ears which will drag in water bowls, or food.
 You must keep their ear tips clean other wise a build up of bacteria can cause dried ear tips.
 The Bracco has a dewlap which is folds of skin under the chin.
 These must be kept clean other wise bacteria can build up in the warm, damp environment and mites.
 If you own other dogs watch they do not play and hang on the dewlap s they can make the skin sore.
 Do they drool?
 When they drink water they will leave trails around the water bowl.
 If you eat in front of them they will drool.
 But apart from that they are fairly good.
 Stress also can make them drool, if you take them out of their comfort zone.
-Slobber is part of owning one of these dogs. |
+Slobber is part of owning one of these dogs.
+The breed has back as well as front dew claws.
+Some breeders remove all dew claws, but we leave them on. |

 The Bracco is a super natured dog.
 They are great with Children and other animals.
 They are often in the middle of what children are doing just sitting there.
 Where as I wouldn't like to sell a Vizsla to young babies or children, the Bracco is well suited.